mca91/ITEWR_DC_Course/chapter1.md

 *Convince Yourself: Type and execute* `head(my_data)`.

 To circumvent this, You need to tell R that the first row of the table is the header providing variable names and how variables are seperated (here, `;` is used as the seperator.
-You can think of it as a vertical line seperating values).
+You can think of it as a vertical line seperating variables in a table).

 *** =instructions